Teaching the writing process? I model the entire concept for my students.

 It may seem like lots of extra work, but I find that I save time teaching and crafting student papers if I write their assignments with them.
 This gives them an example, and they can see that even a teacher does not simply sit down and write a paper; writing is lots of work!

 I know mine is not the process that works best for all my students, however.
-So when I start writing with a class, I encourage them to stick with the basic writing process:
+So when I start teaching the writing process with a class, I encourage them to stick to a basic writing process:

 As a class and individuals grow, they start to stray from the process and loop back and forth until they get the desired outcome.
 I think allowing students this freedom as an English class continues throughout the year shows my trust in students’ developments.